metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

-- `name` (String) Volume's name.
-Must be a DNS_LABEL and unique within the vmi.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Volume's name.Must be a DNS_LABEL and unique within the vmi.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `cloud_init_config_drive` (Attributes) CloudInitConfigDrive represents a cloud-init Config Drive user-data source.
-The Config Drive data will be added as a disk to the vmi.
-A proper cloud-init installation is required inside the guest.
-More info: https://cloudinit.readthedocs.io/en/latest/topics/datasources/configdrive.html (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--cloud_init_config_drive))
+- `cloud_init_config_drive` (Attributes) CloudInitConfigDrive represents a cloud-init Config Drive user-data source.The Config Drive data will be added as a disk to the vmi.
+A proper cloud-init installation is required inside the guest.More info: https://cloudinit.readthedocs.io/en/latest/topics/datasources/configdrive.html (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--cloud_init_config_drive))
-- `cloud_init_no_cloud` (Attributes) CloudInitNoCloud represents a cloud-init NoCloud user-data source.
-The NoCloud data will be added as a disk to the vmi.
-A proper cloud-init installation is required inside the guest.
-More info: http://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--cloud_init_no_cloud))
+- `cloud_init_no_cloud` (Attributes) CloudInitNoCloud represents a cloud-init NoCloud user-data source.The NoCloud data will be added as a disk to the vmi.
+A proper cloud-init installation is required inside the guest.More info: http://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--cloud_init_no_cloud))
-- `config_map` (Attributes) ConfigMapSource represents a reference to a ConfigMap in the same namespace.
-More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/ (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--config_map))
+- `config_map` (Attributes) ConfigMapSource represents a reference to a ConfigMap in the same namespace.More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/ (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--config_map))
-- `container_disk` (Attributes) ContainerDisk references a docker image, embedding a qcow or raw disk.
-More info: https://kubevirt.gitbooks.io/user-guide/registry-disk.html (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--container_disk))
+- `container_disk` (Attributes) ContainerDisk references a docker image, embedding a qcow or raw disk.More info: https://kubevirt.gitbooks.io/user-guide/registry-disk.html (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--container_disk))
-- `data_volume` (Attributes) DataVolume represents the dynamic creation a PVC for this volume as well as the process of populating that PVC with a disk image. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--data_volume))
+- `data_volume` (Attributes) DataVolume represents the dynamic creation a PVC for this volume as well asthe process of populating that PVC with a disk image. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--data_volume))
 - `downward_api` (Attributes) DownwardAPI represents downward API about the pod that should populate this volume (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--downward_api))
-- `downward_metrics` (Map of String) DownwardMetrics adds a very small disk to VMIs which contains a limited view of host and guest metrics.
+- `downward_metrics` (Map of String) DownwardMetrics adds a very small disk to VMIs which contains a limited view of host and guestmetrics.
 The disk content is compatible with vhostmd (https://github.com/vhostmd/vhostmd) and vm-dump-metrics.
-- `empty_disk` (Attributes) EmptyDisk represents a temporary disk which shares the vmis lifecycle.
-More info: https://kubevirt.gitbooks.io/user-guide/disks-and-volumes.html (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--empty_disk))
+- `empty_disk` (Attributes) EmptyDisk represents a temporary disk which shares the vmis lifecycle.More info: https://kubevirt.gitbooks.io/user-guide/disks-and-volumes.html (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--empty_disk))
 - `ephemeral` (Attributes) Ephemeral is a special volume source that 'wraps' specified source and provides copy-on-write image on top of it. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--ephemeral))
 - `host_disk` (Attributes) HostDisk represents a disk created on the cluster level (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--host_disk))
 - `memory_dump` (Attributes) MemoryDump is attached to the virt launcher and is populated with a memory dump of the vmi (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--memory_dump))
-- `persistent_volume_claim` (Attributes) PersistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.
-Directly attached to the vmi via qemu.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--persistent_volume_claim))
+- `persistent_volume_claim` (Attributes) PersistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.Directly attached to the vmi via qemu.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--persistent_volume_claim))
-- `secret` (Attributes) SecretVolumeSource represents a reference to a secret data in the same namespace.
-More info: https://kubernetes.io/docs/concepts/configuration/secret/ (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--secret))
+- `secret` (Attributes) SecretVolumeSource represents a reference to a secret data in the same namespace.More info: https://kubernetes.io/docs/concepts/configuration/secret/ (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--secret))
-- `service_account` (Attributes) ServiceAccountVolumeSource represents a reference to a service account.
-There can only be one volume of this type!
-More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--service_account))
+- `service_account` (Attributes) ServiceAccountVolumeSource represents a reference to a service account.There can only be one volume of this type!More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--service_account))
 - `sysprep` (Attributes) Represents a Sysprep volume source. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--sysprep))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--cloud_init_config_drive"></a>